A dog personality test is a great way of knowing not only what your pooch is like now, but also what the future holds.

-The study, authored by researchers from Hungary’s ELTE Eötvös Loránd University and Austria’s University of Veterinary Medicine, appeared on October 14 in the Nature journal Scientific Reports.
+The study, authored by lead author Borbála Turcsán and colleagues from Hungary’s ELTE Eötvös Loránd University and Austria’s University of Veterinary Medicine, appeared on October 14 in the Nature journal Scientific Reports.

-Human personality is at once stable and malleable.
-When we compare ourselves to our peers, it is stable, as our personality rankings relative to others remain consistent over time.
+The personalities of we humans are at once stable and malleable.
+When we compare ourselves to our peers, it is stable, as our rankings relative to others remain consistent over time.
 But it is malleable on the individual level.
-For example, as people age, they tend to become more conscientious, more emotionally stable (less neurotic), and more agreeable.
+For example, as humans age, they tend to become more conscientious, less neurotic, and more agreeable.

-But scientists know less about these personality changes in dogs.
-To address this gap, the authors measured the personality of 217 Border Collies, aged from 6 months to 15 years.
+But scientists know less about personality change in dogs.
+To address this gap, the authors measured personalities of 217 Border Collies, aged from 6 months to 15 years (15 years would be between 76 and 83 for humans).
 They then re-tested 37 of the dogs four years later.

-The “Big Five” traits that are assessed on a dog personality test
+The “Big Five” traits that are assessed on dogs

 The researchers used a comprehensive test battery known as the Vienna Dog Personality Test (VIDOPET).
-This test includes five main personality traits, much in the way that researchers measure human personality using the so-called Big Five traits.
+This test includes five main traits, much in the way that researchers measure us using the so-called Big Five traits.

-In this particular test battery, those five dog traits are as follows: sociability-obedience (the degree to which a dog is friendly towards strangers, obedient and playful), activity-independence (how much the dog moves independently from the owner and explores its environment), problem orientation (the dog’s focus and independent problem-solving ability), novelty seeking (how interested the dog is in novel objects and distracting stimuli), and frustration tolerance (how easily the dog gets frustrated by seemingly unsolvable situations).
+In this particular test battery, the personality traits of dogs are assessed along the following five traits: sociability-obedience (the degree to which dogs are friendly towards strangers, obedient and playful), activity-independence (how much dogs move independently from the owner and explores its environment), problem orientation (focus and independent problem-solving ability of dogs), novelty seeking (how interested dogs are in novel objects and distracting stimuli), and frustration tolerance (how easily dogs get frustrated by seemingly unsolvable situations).

-Some dog personality traits traits remain unchanged, like activity level
+Some of a dog’s personality traits remain unchanged, like activity level

-The researchers found that dog personality, like human personality, is in many ways stable.
-The dogs’ rankings on all five personality traits remained fairly consistent over time.
-The most active dogs in the sample, for example, remained the most active four years later.
+The study found (and many owners would agree) that dog personality, like ours, is in many ways stable.
+Canine personalities as measured on those five traits remained fairly consistent over time, and this research can help predict the trajectory that an animal will take.
+The most active dogs in the sample remained the most active four years later.

-And though some personality traits change more than others, those changes are relatively consistent and predictable.
-For example, the “problem orientation” trait, which describes the dogs’ attentiveness and ability to solve problems, mostly changes during early life.
+And though some of a dog’s personality traits shift more than others, this change in personalities are relatively consistent and predictable.
+One such quality, known as “problem orientation” (and which describes the dog’s attentiveness and ability to search for solutions), mostly shifts during early life.
 It increases greatly until about six years of age, after which further changes became negligible.

 Novelty-seeking and independence drop over time

-On the other hand, the “novelty seeking” trait does not change much during the early years, but decreases starting at about age three.
-After that, dogs’ curiosity about novel objects and situations drops, and this continues al the way to old age.
+On the other hand, “novelty seeking” does not change much during the early years, but decreases starting at about age three.
+After that, (self) curiosity about novel objects and situations drops, and this continues al the way to old age.

 Another trait that decreases continuously over the dog’s life course is activity-independence.
-This trait showed the strongest decrease as the dog moved from puppyhood to adolescence (1-2 years of age).
+This trait showed the strongest decrease as dogs moved from puppyhood to adolescence (1-2 years of age).

 Traits that tended to change very little over time included sociability-obedience and frustration tolerance.

-Dog personality test as a model for human personality change
+Dog personality traits as a model for how a person changes

-By knowing more about dogs’ typical patterns of personality development throughout different life stages, it becomes easier to identify older dogs with potential age-related impairments.
+These findings, which tell us more about dogs’ typical patterns of development throughout different life stages, make it easier to identify older dogs with potential age-related impairments.

-“Dogs are already recognized as a natural model for human cognitive ageing,” said co-author Eniko Kubinyi, “and our results suggest that similar rules govern the age-related changes in both human and dog personality.”
+“Dogs are already recognized as a natural model for human cognitive ageing,” said co-author Eniko Kubinyi, “and our results suggest that similar rules govern the age-linked changes in both human and dog personality.”

 Future directions: more breeds